-Commonly available in stainless steel, carbon steel and CPVC (commonly over 2"), IPS is prevalent in general piping and industrial applications.
-Meanwhile, CTS is commonly available in copper, CPVC (commonly under 2") and PEX and is specific to plumbing and potable water systems.
+Commonly available in stainless steel, carbon steel and CPVC, IPS is prevalent in general piping and industrial applications.
+Meanwhile, CTS is commonly available in copper, CPVC and PEX and commonly used in plumbing and potable water systems.

 The dimensions of pipes typically made from certain materials are defined according to IPS, CTS and in some cases both.

 Yet this only scratches the surface of what divides these two industry standards.
 Here’s a closer look at what makes each unique

 The best place to start this conversation is with the history behind IPS.
 It used to be a standard for wrought iron pipe only.
 This was controlled by inner diameter (ID) because in the early 19th century, iron pipe was made by welding two halves of pipe together.
 Today’s methods include cold working the pipe and welding the rolled sheet or using a mandrel to extrude seamless pipe.